casper-devrel/docs-redux/cspr-docs/docs/developers/dapps/technology-stack.md

 :::

-There are two main types of blockchain interactions that will originate from the front-end: transactions and queries.
+There are two main types of blockchain interactions that will originate from the front-end: deploys and queries.
 In the case of a dApp, both of these will pass through the back-end.

 Blockchain interaction for state queries is handled solely on the backend.
 On the front-end, a user simply chooses the path at which they want to query data.
 This path is sent to the backend where the server will perform the state query and send the result back to the front-end.